JocelynS371/comp0034-cw2-i-JocelynS371/README.md

 [!test] \screenshots\Screenshot_test.png
-I have also used github for continous intergration, here is the link to the github action https://github.com/ucl-comp0035/comp0034-cw2-i-JocelynS371/actions
+I have also used github for continous intergration, here is the link to the github action https://github.com/ucl-comp0035/comp0034-cw2-i-JocelynS371/actions The template of yml is from python application.
 # Tools and technique
 link to github repo:
 https://github.com/ucl-comp0035/comp0034-cw2-i-JocelynS371